ZyteNet/.github/README.md

 **Scalable authentication for developers.
 OAuth, login, profiles, 2FA, custom domains & more — all in one powerful, customizable platform.**

+We can host the service for you, or you can self host this service yourself, that is why we are open source!

 ---

 ## Overview